alastairgarner/Masters_Thesis/thesis.md

 Interestingly, A02e is monosynaptically innervated by the second-order nociceptive sensory neurons Down-and-Back (DnB, or A09l), which are sufficient to trigger nocifensive behaviours[@Burgos2018] ([@fig:circuitry]).
 Silencing DnB neurons with a TNT construct leads to a decrease in the percentage of time that larvae spent rolling[@Burgos2018].
 Further, this also reduced the curvature of larvae during rolls and attempted rolls, leading the authors to conclude that DnB neurons are important for generating C-bending and rapid rolling[@Burgos2018].

 DnB neurons are cholinergic and thus excitatory neurons, suggesting that they activate A02e neurons to elicit escape behaviours.
-As such it is surprising that activation of A02e neurons or silencing DnB neurons (preventing DnB-directed activation of A02e neurons) would result in the same phenotype - namely reduced body curvature.
+As such it is surprising that activation of A02e neurons or silencing DnB neurons (preventing DnB-directed activation of A02e neurons) would result in the same phenotype - reduced body curvature.

 One possible explanation for this concerns the inherent left-right asymmetry synonymous with escape behaviours.
 Given that the first movement produced during escape is a unilateral bending of the head and tail, muscle contraction should be asymmetric[@Lahiri2011].
 Therefore MN activation and presumably also PMN activation should present asymmetry.
 It is possible that endogenous activity of DnB neurons evokes asymmetric activity of A02e neurons, that may promote the performance of escape behaviours.
 By contrast, the optogenetic manipulations presented in this thesis activate the entire population of A02e neurons.
 As A02e neurons inhibit motor neurons innervating dorsal longitudinal muscles on either side of the larval midline, such bilateral inhibition may well be incompatible with the performance of C-bending behaviour.